Daniel-Van-C/movie_recommender/README.md

-# IMDb Favourites-Based Movie Recommender (Streamlit, OOP)
+# IMDb Favourites-Based Movie Recommender

 A lightweight, production-style Streamlit app that lets you:
 - **Search** IMDb movies and mark **favourites**.